beta-programs/elevator/README.md

 </p>
 <p>
 <b>MODE B:</b><br/>
 Acknowledges commands in sequence, transporting more people at a time.
-If consequtive request to travel in same direction are received, the elevator can handle them all in one trip.
+If consecutive request to travel in same direction are received, the elevator can handle them all in one trip.
 </p>

 Sample: